rnestler/rnestler.github.io-source/content/articles/2017/2017-04-08_starting_my_tour_de_hackerspace.rst

 :summary: Starting my "Tour de Hackerspace"

 Today I start what I call my "Tour de Hackerspace"!
 I'll be travelling around Europe and visit various `hackerspaces`_ on the way.
+To keep travel costs at a reasonable level, I bought an `InterRail`_ ticket, which allows flexible travelling by train.

 Since I'm not the kind of person which is great at planing, this will be more or less a spontaneous adventure.
-I contacted some hackerspaces upfront and received some great and welcoming responses, especially from the Eastern part of Europe.
+I contacted some hackerspaces upfront and received some great and welcoming responses, especially from the Eastern part of Europe!

 My first location will be the `shackerspace`_ in Stuttgart, Germany.
 After that I plan to visit a hackerspace in Amsterdam, then travelling a bit in the east